DataDog/documentation/content/en/data_security/logs.md

 ## HIPAA-enabled customers

-Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) via Datadog’s Log Management Service.
+Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) via Datadog's Log Management Service.

 These features are not available to customers who have signed Datadog's BAA: